-The increasing political focus on the FE sector and upcoming FE White paper lead us to be confident in our main income sources and the continuation of both national and regional government to fund and support the skills agenda.
-The College does recognise the risk of the pace of change in this area and its need to be more reactive and focused on employment outcomes than with more traditional provision.
+There is a significant programme of change in vocational education being proposed and enacted by the government which the College feels it is well positioned to benefit from.
+The College does however recognise the risk of the pace of change in this area and its need to continue to be more focused on employment outcomes than with more traditional provision.